-Stacey Cho Hernandez is a Partner and trial lawyer at Carter Arnett.
+Stacey Cho Hernandez is a partner at Carter Arnett.
 Stacey represents businesses, companies, governmental entities, corporate officers, and individuals across a range of employment and complex civil and business litigation matters.
-Stacey has tried cases to verdict in state and federal court.
-Stacey has also represented clients in appeals and original proceedings before the Texas Courts of Appeals and United States Court of Appeals for the Fifth Circuit.
+Stacey has tried cases to verdict in state and federal court and represented clients in appeals before the Texas Courts of Appeals and United States Court of Appeals for the Fifth Circuit.

 Stacey clerked for the Honorable Karen Gren Scholer of the United States District Court for the Northern District of Texas.
-Prior to joining Carter Arnett, Stacey served as judicial intern to Chief Justice Wallace B. Jefferson at the Supreme Court of Texas.
+Prior to joining Carter Arnett, Stacey also served as judicial intern to Former Chief Justice Wallace B. Jefferson at the Supreme Court of Texas.
 Stacey also has experience relating to international criminal trials, which she gained while interning for the Office of the Prosecutor for the International Criminal Tribunal for the former Yugoslavia.

 Stacey is committed to the advancement of diversity initiatives both in the legal field and in her community.
 She is a Founder of The Podium, formerly served as the Southwest Regional Governor of the National Asian Pacific American Bar Association and the President of the Dallas Asian American Bar Association and is a member of the Orchid Giving Circle.